 When: There will be a combination of live Zoom sessions, recorded tutorials, content and assignments/deliverables.
 You will have the opportunity to have 1:1 conversations with CFC staff and experience online faculty.
 Expect to commit 8 – 10 hours each of the three weeks to complete this process and be ready to teach.

-Outcome: By the end of July, you will have your online course designed and developed, in Blackboard, with a teaching/facilitation plan in place.
+Outcome: By the end of July, you will have your online course designed and developed, in the LMS, with a teaching/facilitation plan in place.
 You will also have the support of colleagues and the CFC throughout the summer.

 The workshop is free and open to all instructors, including adjuncts.
 Please register, to let us know you are joining us and to allow us to ensure that we have enough facilitators to make this workshop successful!